How Competitive Intelligence Dashboards can solve a CTO’s Problems?

 Segmenting the technology into major sub-nodes and analyzing research in those nodes can tell a lot about the competitor’s strategy.

 The chart above shows the magnitude in filing with respect to the technology score.
-An interesting observation is how in some cases, technology score is higher even though the exhaustiveness of research is relatively lower.
+An interesting observation is how in some cases, the technology score is higher even though the exhaustiveness of research is relatively lower.

 Take for instance ‘Communication’ subnode.
 Here although Alphabet (Google) has more filings, Apple has a comparable score with much lesser filings, implying that their portfolio may entail some key patents in the domain.
 ‘Technology Score’ is a parameter that leads to correct insights about the competitor’s strategy.
 That is, whether they are simply protecting/ fencing a product or actually innovating in a sub-domain.